 Blood draws for Varicella, Rubella, Rubeola, Mumps and Hepatitis B as well as IGRA/Quantiferon Gold Plus blood testing will be done in conjunction with Student Health Services during orientation.
 If you have had a positive TB skin test in the past, you will need to submit a copy of the TB test result, physician clearance documented on letterhead from the past 12 months, and a copy of the chest x-ray report if completed as a part of a TB work up/evaluation/treatment during orientation.

 Health Documentation

-Student's physical exam and immunization records should be mailed, faxed, or scanned and emailed to:
+Student's physical exam and immunization records should be uploaded to Castlebranch.